Today we have a guest post from Mabel’s Mummies, talking all about mental health at the end of maternity leave.

 Me and my daughter got off to a shaky start in the first few days with her taking an instant aversion to my aged bosom and flatly refusing to breastfeed.
 Combined with a really rather unpleasant forceps delivery, loads of blood loss and stitches and health visitor who told me I ‘ticked every box for developing post natal depression’ due to my bereavements and IVF, the first couple of days weren’t easy.
 Then – oh my god, it got so bloody good.
 After three weeks, I gave up trying to force her to accept my middle-aged milk (maybe it tasted sour??) and put her on formula, we literally never looked back.
 We became the dream team.
 Once freed from the environs of my crepey décolletage, she revealed herself to be a ‘unicorn baby’ – that perfect child who never cries; sleeps through from 8 weeks old and literally smiles all day.
 I became the mother I had always planned to be – in control, sociable, running the village baby group; bossing the baby-led weaning etc etc. (Don’t hate me, it’s all going to go tits up in the next paragraph.)

 9 months in and Covid hit – still, not a problem really.
 We were immensely fortunate in that my husband kept his job, I’d already made my mum friends and no one we knew had Covid.
 We had a house in the country with a decent sized garden and the weather was glorious.
 I lost most of my baby weight that summer, going for long walks with her all snuggled up in her Baby Bjorn.
-But then, a few weeks later, my mat leave ended and I went back to work to a world I didn’t recognize.
+But then, a few weeks later, my mat leave ended and I went back to work to a world I didn’t recognise.
 Covid had completely changed the landscape of my career and what had been a job already renowned as one of the most stressful within the industry, became just untenable in terms of what was expected and required.
-I’d also made the decision to go back part time – not realizing that in my job, being there one less day a week and being paid 4/5ths of your salary meant that you kept the workload but had one less day to do it and 10K less a year to live off.
+I’d also made the decision to go back part time – not realising that in my job, being there one less day a week and being paid 4/5ths of your salary meant that you kept the workload but had one less day to do it and 10K less a year to live off.
 And we were so skint.

 And I missed her.
 Oh my god, I missed her.
 That year of mat leave had been the most amazing, fulfilling year of my life.
 I’d actually loved pretty much every minute of it.
 I was obsessed with the smell of her skin, the sound of her laugh, the routine of our day.